htcondor/htcondor/docs/getting-htcondor/index.rst

   `minicondor image <https://aws.amazon.com/marketplace/pp/B073WHVRPR>`_
   preconfigured for use with :ref:`condor_annex <annex_users_guide>`,
   which allows to easily add cloud resources to your pool.
-  If you're new to HTCondor, you can proceed directly to the :ref:`quick_start_guide` after logging in to your new instance.
 * For Google Cloud Platform, we have a technology preview of a :ref:`google_cloud_marketplace` that lets you construct an entire HTCondor pool via your web browser.
 If you're new to HTCondor,